StellarXu/obshelper/README.md

 * Required Python packages:
     * Python 3 environment
     * Common packages such as numpy, matplotlib, pandas, etc.
-    * Astronomy-specific packages: astropy, ephem, ipyaladin
+    * Astronomy-specific packages: astropy, ephem, ipyaladin(easy for bugs)
     * The accompanying HI image package hiviwer can be downloaded from [here](https://github.com/StellarXu/hiviewer/tree/main)

 * After downloading the installation package, first switch to the directory where the code (setup.py) is located using cd: